Humanistic principles shape our care work:

 The quick chat offers the opportunity to exchange situation-specific information and discuss topics such as: - successes, - well-being, - health - problems/conflicts, - questions, - arrangements regarding pick-up/changes, etc.

 The doorstep chat strengthens and consolidates the educational partnership and is therefore an important part of our educational work.
 It takes place when the child is being dropped off or picked up, during the teacher's working hours.
 Where possible, informal chats should only be conducted by one teacher.
 If the chat is likely to take longer than approximately 5 minutes, the teacher has the option of ending the chat at this point and arranging an appointment for a more detailed discussion.
+A memo is made for these more detailed discussions.

 The successful development of self-competence, self-responsibility and selfdetermination (see point 1.2.1 above) forms the basis for managing transitions.